 Yuba Electric Supermarché Model Line

 This unit’s European style is not without its own appeal in the general American riding public, but it’s quite possibly the least popular model in the Yuba catalog.
-It’s probably because it lacks the ease in maneuverability that its counterparts possess.
+It’s probably because it lacks the ease in maneuverability than its counterparts possess.
 It’s also the most expensive in the entire lineup.

 Nonetheless, it’s still a competently designed cargo e-bike that’s responsive to the rider and passenger’s needs.
 It, for one, incorporates a notably sturdy step-through frame for easy mounting and heightened durability.
 The Dutch-inspired passenger compartment or rack can be more comfortable for passengers on most occasions since they can lean on its sides.